-Tail period refers to the time duration during which an investment banker working on the company’s transaction is entitled to receive compensation after the deal closes, even after the termination of his services.
-The tail period is indicated in the banker’ engagement letter, under the termination of services clause.
+The tail period refers to the time duration during which an investment banker working on the company’s transaction is entitled to receive compensation after the deal closes, even after the termination of his services.
+The tail period is indicated in the banker’s engagement letter, under the termination of services clause.

-An engagement letter is signed when a firm that wants to go in for sale enlists the services of an investment banker to help them find potential buyers.
+An engagement letter is signed when a firm that wants to sell enlists the services of an investment banker to help them find potential buyers.
 The banker may receive a retainer fee at the start of the transaction or agree to receive a percentage (1% to 3%) when the deal ends.
 The engagement letter details the terms and conditions of the work, including the payments and termination provisions.

 Depending on the company, the tail period ranges from 12 to 24 months.
 If the banker’s contract is terminated before the transaction is complete but within the tail period, he/she is entitled to receive the agreed full fee.
 The tail period protects bankers who spent time and effort to identify potential buyers, but whose services were terminated before closing the deal.